Lammas for the Family

-An ancient and tradition craft is making corn husk dolls.
+An ancient and traditional craft is making corn husk dolls.
 Check out this 6-minute video by The Woodland Elf for a great how-to tutorial: https://www.youtube.com/watch?v=TF4ba29oyxI

 Toast to each other and the deities to show your appreciation and thanks.
-Honor the gods first, then your ancestors, and then each other.
+Honour the gods first, then your ancestors, and then each other.

-A harvest festival wouldn't be complete without a fire to honor and symbolize the sun.
+A harvest festival wouldn't be complete without a fire to honour and symbolize the sun.